Fudan-iGEM/2023-wiki/docs/src/measurement.md

 CFU=N·10^6
 $$

-​		where $N$ refers to the number of colonies on the agar plate.
+		where $N$ refers to the number of colonies on the agar plate.

-What's more, based on our past experiences and reports in the literature[^6], some aspects require special attention.
+Based on our pilot experiences and reports in the literature[^6], several aspects require special attention.
 Otherwise, inaccurate counting may occur.
-If cell clusters are not disrupted, microorganisms are not evenly dispersed, which can result in an underestimation of population size, so remember to vortex after dilution.
+If cell clusters are not disrupted, are not evenly dispersed, which can result in an underestimation of population size, so remember to vortex after dilution.
 What's more, avoid using hot agar or misusing antibiotics.

 ## Results

-To validate our protocol, we decided to use this approach to verify whether the expression of the AnAFP [(Part:BBa K4765015)](http://parts.igem.org/Part:BBa_K4765015) protein in *E. coli* exhibits anti-freeze properties .
-For procedures related to AnAFP, you can refer to our [Experiments](/experiments/) page.
-After collecting samples subjected to freezing treatment for 0, 24, 48, 72, and 96 hours, we followed the steps outlined in the above protocol to obtain the agar plates depicted in [Figure 1](#fig-1).
+To validate our protocol, we decided to use this approach to verify whether the expression of the AnAFP [(BBa K4765015)](http://parts.igem.org/Part:BBa_K4765015) protein in *E. coli* exhibits anti-freeze properties.
+For procedures related to AnAFP, please refer to our [Experiments](/experiments/) page.
+After collecting samples subjected to freezing treatment for 0, 24, 48, 72, and 96 hours, we followed the steps outlined above to obtain the agar plates depicted in [Figure 1](#fig-1).

 <div style="text-align: center;" id="fig-1">
 <img src="https://static.igem.wiki/teams/4765/wiki/jzk/measurement-2.png"
 style='width:70%'>
 <br>
 <div>
-<p><small style="color: gray">Figure 1: Colonies at 0, 24, 48, 72, and 96 hours of cold treatment at 0 °C
+<p><small style="color: gray">Figure 1: Colonies at 0, 24, 48, 72, and 96 hours of cold treatment at 0°C.
     <br>
 From left to right is a time gradient of freezing treatment, while from up to down are the groups that were transformed with AnAFP and the control group.</small></p>
 </div>
 </div>

-Subsequently, after counting the number of colonies using ImageJ, we calculated the ratio of the colony count to the colony count in the 0-hour control group.
-This ratio represents the bacterial survival rate, which was used to generate the survival rate curve shown in [Figure 2](#fig-2).
+Subsequently, after counting the number of colonies using [ImageJ](https://imagej.nih.gov/ij/), we calculated the ratio of the colony count to the colony count in the 0-hour control group.
+This ratio represents the bacterial survival portion, which was used to generate the survival rate curve shown in [Figure 2](#fig-2).

 <div style="text-align: center;" id="fig-2">
 <img src="https://static.igem.wiki/teams/4765/wiki/zsl/anafp-survival-curve1.png"
 style='width:70%'>
 <br>
 <div>
-<p><small style="color: gray">Figure 2: Survival curves under cold treatment at 0 °C.
+<p><small style="color: gray">Figure 2: Survival curves under cold treatment at 0°C.
    <br>
 In the initial 48 hours, there was no significant difference in the survival rates between the experimental and control groups.
 However, after 48 hours, the survival rate of the experimental group was significantly higher than that of the control group.</small></p>
 </div>